You do not have to have an account or join Facebook to view the photos.

 • helping instructors with AV equipment

 The above tasks are intermittent and require a total commitment of 2-10 hours in the spring or fall.
-Some tasks require coming into the Lifelong Learning Office while others can be done off campus.
+Some tasks require coming into the ILR Office while others can be done off campus.

 Please identify committees and tasks you’re willing to help with, and call or email us; include your name, what you can help with, and your telephone number and email address.
 If registering in person or by mail, simply check the appropriate box on the registration form.